-With this report, How The Beauty Industry Seizes Covid-19: The Evolution Of Digitalization, you will gain actionable insights in the beauty and wellness industry during the pandemic time as well as changes of consumer behavior amid and after Covid-19.
+With this report, How The Beauty Industry Seizes COVID-19: The Evolution Of Digitalization, you will gain actionable insights in the beauty and wellness industry during the pandemic time and changes of consumer behavior amid and after COVID-19.

 THE REPORT KEY TAKEAWAYS:

 Sales Have not Fully Bounced Back After Reopening

 Although the lockdown is being lifted across the countries with the reopening of businesses and ease of border controls in some nations, sales have not fully bounced back.
 Mall-based stores even take longer to recover fully.